Summary Plan Description

 How to File a Dental Claim

-- If the benefits are to be paid to your dentist, ask him to send a standard ADA form or a completed claim form to Employer Plan Services at the address shown above.
+If the benefits are to be paid to your dentist, ask him to send a standard ADA form or a completed claim form to the administrator at the address shown above.

-- If the benefits are not assigned to the dentist and are to be paid to you, send a completed claim form to Employer Plan Services at the address shown above.
+If the benefits are not assigned to the dentist and are to be paid to you, send a completed claim form to the administrator at the address shown above.

 Claim forms are available through Employer Plan Services.